projecttacoma/bulk-export-server/synthea/README.md

   - "clinicalStatus",
   - "onset",
   - "abatement"
-- Coverage: * exported as a contained resource only -> ignored since Coverage is only used for SDEs
+- Coverage: \* exported as a contained resource only -> ignored since Coverage is only used for SDEs
   - "type",
   - "period"
-- DeviceRequest: * not exported -> created based on existing exported Device resources
+- DeviceRequest: \* not exported -> created based on existing exported Device resources
   - "code",
   - "authoredOn",
   - "status",
   - "intent",
-  - "modifierExtension", * not exported -> ignored since modifierExtension is only used for doNotPerform
+  - "modifierExtension", \* not exported -> ignored since modifierExtension is only used for doNotPerform
   - "modifierExtension.url",
   - "modifierExtension.value"
 - Encounter:
   - "status",
   - "type",
   - "period",
-  - "diagnosis",*
+  - "diagnosis",\*
-   - "diagnosis.condition", * not exported -> set using a js function that finds conditions that reference this encounter and creates a reference to that condition
+  - "diagnosis.condition", \* not exported -> set using a js function that finds conditions that reference this encounter and creates a reference to that condition
   - "hospitalization"
 - MedicationRequest:
   - "medication",
-  - "doNotPerform", * not exported -> set to false because all resources exported from Synthea are logically performed
+  - "doNotPerform", \* not exported -> set to false because all resources exported from Synthea are logically performed
   - "status",
   - "intent",
   - "dosageInstruction",
-  - "dispenseRequest", * not exported -> set from the `authoredOn` field because the measure logic coalesces `dispenseRequest.validityPeriod.start` with `authoredOn`
+  - "dispenseRequest", \* not exported -> set from the `authoredOn` field because the measure logic coalesces `dispenseRequest.validityPeriod.start` with `authoredOn` --ignore for now
   - "authoredOn"
 - Observation:
   - "code",